Menu

 Why Would You Want to Use a Graphic EQ?

 A graphic EQ is an excellent tool to fine tune your tone complementing the normal three-band EQ system.
 Getting a good feel for the frequencies you like boosted or cut in your tone will ultimately improve your understanding and ability to quickly adjust your sound.
-How do you set your graphic EQ?
+Add an X1 All Tube Preamp Pedal with graphic EQ to your rig today.

 • Share: